natalidesanti/mimicking_hg_connection_using_ml/data/data.md

    * Specific Star Formation Rate: `sSFR`
    * Galaxy Radius: `radius`
    * Galaxy Color: `color`

-Otherwise, you only need to rename it in the notebook.
+Otherwise, you only need to rename the things, in the notebook.